Universal-Connect-Project/ucw-app/architectureDecisionRecords/0001-document-architecture-decisions.md

 Decisions will be made by consensus.
 If an ADR is agreed upon by at least 2/3 of the engineers on the team, then it can be added to the repository.

 Pull Requests with new code that doesn't adhere to the ADRs will not be approved.
-High priority urgent production bugs are an exception to this rule.
+High-priority urgent production bugs are an exception to this rule.
 This exception should be immediately followed up with a PR to fix the code, so that it conforms with the ADRs.

 When making changes to code that doesn't conform to the ADRs the following steps should be taken:
 1. If feasible update the code to conform to the ADRs